dgalindez/mento/README.md

 This is the UI to display weather data.

+* It is an SPA so while each "tab" is a separate page, there is no actual navigation
+  * This is internally handled by React's router
 * It allows specifying units to use
   * Units can be standard, metric or imperial
   * Default is 'standard'